The Best Hangboards for Home Training

 Level of Difficulty

 A lot of climbers don't understand that there can be a large range of difficulty difference among models.
-For example an intermediate climber won't get much out of a super burly board, like the Beastmaster 2000 (a very difficult board) as something like the Metolius Simulator 3D or project boards (very intermediate boards).
+For example, an intermediate climber won't get much out of a super burly board, like the Beastmaster 2000 (a very difficult board) as something like the Metolius Contact or project boards (very intermediate boards).
 In our review we tried to pick boards that would work for the biggest population of climbers: around 5.11a to easy-to-mid 5.13.
-Some products we tested would be good for climbers above that difficulty range but that range was still our goal when choosing the best boards for this review.
+Some products we tested would be good for climbers above that difficulty range, but that range was still our goal when choosing the best boards for this review.

-For the most part when considering difficulty the range starts pretty high, there are no truly "easy" boards.
+For the most part, when considering difficulty the range starts pretty high, there are no truly "easy" boards.
 At the easiest, they are aimed at hard 5.10+ climbers to low 5.11 climbers and go up from there.
-If you aren't quite climbing 5.10+/5.11a in the gym, not to fear, but it maybe isn't the best tool for you yet and you you'll get more benefit from just continuing to climb.
-If your not climbing at that level you're also more likely to hurt yourself because your fingers and tendons aren't quite strong enough.
+If you aren't quite climbing 5.10+/5.11a in the gym, not to fear, but it maybe isn't the best tool for you yet, and you'll get more benefit from just continuing to climb.
+If you're not climbing at that level, you're also more likely to hurt yourself because your fingers and tendons aren't quite strong enough.

-It's possible to to mount a hangboard on a pullup bar if you live in apartment or just don't really want to drill holes in your wall.
+It's possible to mount a hangboard on a pull-up bar if you live in an apartment or just don't want to drill holes in your wall.
 Our favorite options for this is the The Blank Slate ($115), an expensive but super effective system that fits boards up to its 29.5" x 8" dimensions.
 They also make a bigger version the Blank Slate Vertical which is 29.5" x 18" ($140) that can fit two hangboards or a board and some holds.

 Criteria for Evaluation

 We tested each of the products both side-by-side and during individual sessions and collected feedback and thoughts from over a dozen other climbers including climbing coaches and trainers.